agostinoccr/js-tips-generator/README.md

 ## Built On

-* Just some HTML, CSS and JS
+* Just some HTML, CSS and JS (not quite responsive yet!)

 ## Authors